neudecker-group/jedi/docs/tutorials/periodic-boundary-conditions.rst

    jedi.add_custom_bonds(get_hbonds(mol, extra_hpartners=("C")))

 This tells JEDI to consider carbon atoms as possible donors, as well as the "classic" hydrogen bond partners.
-Finally, we see in our visualisation window the following unit cell (atom indices turned on for visibility):
+Finally, we see in our visualization window the following unit cell (atom indices turned on for visibility):

 .. image:: pbc_full.png
    :align: center
-   :alt: JEDI analysis visualisation of a HCN unit cell under PBC.
+   :alt: JEDI analysis visualization of a HCN unit cell under PBC.
 One hydrogen bond is stretched, indicated by its red colouring.

 Of course, partial analyses are also possible.
 However, at this stage, we want to leave that as an exercise to the reader --- in case you wish for a refresher, refer to the section on :ref:`Partial Hessians <partial-hessian>`.